 The Fashion Design major focuses on design development and research, pattern drafting and garment construction.
 Industry targeted workshops include fashion technology, pattern drafting, and garment construction, design and concept development, tailoring and fabric manipulation techniques.
 Studio practice is complemented by courses in fashion history, theory, illustration, and professional practices.
 Classes are small and provide a nurturing learning environment with a strong focus on individual students.

-Year four students work independently on a self-chosen, concept-based collection that reflects original thinking and an understanding of design theory.
+BFA Honours students work independently on a self-chosen, concept-based collection that reflects original and critical thinking as well as an understanding of fashion and design theory.
+Students also study entrepreneurship.

-Students in years two, three and four showcase their work on the catwalk at the Annual Whitecliffe Fashion Show, organise individual exhibitions and shows and participate in other Whitecliffe exhibitions.
+Students in years two, three and four showcase their work on the runway at the annual Whitecliffe Fashion Show, organise individual exhibitions and shows and participate in other Whitecliffe exhibitions.

 Industry professionals provide invaluable feedback during individual student critique sessions and are regularly invited to lecture on industry topics.
-BFA graduates with a Fashion Design major gain employment nationally, as well as internationally, as design assistants, workroom assistants, pattern makers, assistant buyers and merchandisers, and design educators.
-Some Fashion Design graduates have also established their own labels.
+BFA graduates with a Fashion Design major gain employment nationally, as well as internationally, as designers, design assistants, workroom assistants, pattern makers, assistant buyers and merchandisers, assistant stylists, costumiers and design educators, as well as establishing their own labels.

 Click here to see work by Fashion Design students.